John Lingard: The History of England

+Gospel translation

 Lesser known than Lingard's historical works is his anonymously published translation of the Four Gospels in 1836.
 The title page reads simply that the work is "by a Catholic."
 Lingard departed from usual Catholic practice by using early Greek manuscripts rather than the Latin Vulgate as the principal basis for the translation.
 This resulted in such renderings as "repent" rather than "do penance" (Matt 3:2).
 His willingness to depart from Catholic custom contrasts with his contempt for the Protestant concept of "private interpretation" of Scripture.
 In a note to John 1:1, he states, "Hence it happens that men of every persuasion find confirmation of their peculiar opinions in the sacred volumes: for, in fact, it is not the Scripture that informs them, but that they affix their own meaning to the language of Scripture."

-Lingard's work influenced Francis P. Kenrick (1796–1863), Roman Catholic Bishop of Philadelphia, and later Archbishop of Baltimore, who published his own translation of the Four Gospels in 1849.
+The work influenced Francis P. Kenrick (1796–1863), Roman Catholic Bishop of Philadelphia, and later Archbishop of Baltimore, who published his own translation of the Four Gospels in 1849.
 By 1851, Lingard felt sufficiently confident to publish a new edition of his Four Gospels in his own name.